smarnach/pyexiftool/README.rst

 While PyExifTool gained popularity, Sven `never intended to maintain it`_ as an active project.
 The `original repository`_ was last updated in 2014.

-In early 2019, `Martin Čarnogurský`_ created a `PyPI release`_ from the 2014 code.
-Coincidentally in mid 2019, `Kevin M (sylikc)`_ forked the original repository and started merging PR and issues which were reported on Sven's issues/PR page.
+Over the years, numerous issues were filed and several PRs were opened on the stagnant repository.
+In early 2019, `Martin Čarnogurský`_ created a `PyPI release`_ from the 2014 code with some minor updates.
+Coincidentally in mid 2019, `Kevin M (sylikc)`_ forked the original repository and started merging the PR and issues which were reported on Sven's issues/PR page.

 In late 2019 and early 2020 there was a discussion started to `Provide visibility for an active fork`_.
 There was a conversation to transfer ownership of the original repository, have a coordinated plan to communicate to PyExifTool users, amongst other things, but it never materialized.

-Kevin M (sylikc) made the first release to PyPI repository in early 2021.
+Kevin M (sylikc) made the first release to the PyPI repository in early 2021.
-At the same time, discussions were starting revolving around `Deprecating Python 2.x compatibility`_ and `refactoring the code and classes`_.
+At the same time, discussions were started, revolving around `Deprecating Python 2.x compatibility`_ and `refactoring the code and classes`_.

 The latest version is the result of all of those discussions, designs,